 The trail begins at the end of the Maldonado Street.

-Swing Jumping in Baños is a popular activity, for USD 20 you get to perform 80 meters of pure adrenaline with a spectacular backdrop of the majestic Pastaza River and Baños.
-Its done from the San Francisco bridge.
+Swing Jumping in Baños is a popular activity, for USD 20 you get to perform 80 meters of pure adrenaline above the majestic Pastaza River from the San Francisco bridge.
 There is no need for an advance booking, you can simply get there and the operator will assist you.

 San Franciso bridge is located right across the Terminal Terrestre (Bus Terminal).